Hur Jun (TV series): Synopsis

 Later, Hur Jun received the opportunity to treat the wife of a high-ranking gentry.
 She had suffered a stroke, which rendered her paralyzed and bedridden.
 All of the physicians who had examined her had concluded that her condition was hopeless, but Hur Jun managed to cure her completely.
 This earned the respect of the gentry, who wrote a letter of recommendation for Hur Jun to join the Imperial Hospital; the letter was written to help Hur Jun circumvent the rigorous testing normally needed to enter.
 This angered Yoo Ui-tae, a strict traditionalist who saw this as a grave ethical lapse in judgement to use personal connections to bypass the exam system.

 Meanwhile, two other doctors began to mentor Hur Jun, who eventually decided to join the medical examination in Hanyang (modern day Seoul).
 When Hur Jun arrived in Hanyang, he failed to join the examination because of his decision to treat a critically ill patient.
 This increased his popularity, and also enabled the re-acceptance of Yoo Ui-tae.
 Conversely, Yoo Ui-tae's own son, Yoo Do-ji, who had refused to treat the patient, placed first in the examination.
 Yoo Ui-tae rebuked his son for his lack of compassion for patients and using his medical skills to advance his political aspirations.
 Yoo Do-ji was unrepentant and his father subsequently disowned him.

 Not long after that, Yoo Ui-tae became terminally ill with stomach cancer.
 He committed suicide and left his body to Hur Jun to dissect it and increase his understanding of anatomy and physiology.
+Thanked to his sacrifice, Hur Jun is the first doctor in Joseon to manage to draw the accurate structure of human anatomy.
 This greatly advanced Hur Jun's medical knowledge and made him even more committed to medicine, and in an examination for entry into the Imperial Hospital he placed first and was granted entry.

 In the Imperial Hospital, Hur Jun met his mentor's son, Yoo Do-ji, who had been diligently and unscrupulously progressing through the ranks.
 Hur Jun also met the Chief Imperial Doctor, Yeong, who lost in an acupuncture competition to Hur Jun's mentor 20 years ago.
 Knowing how Hur Jun was connected to Yoo Ui-tae, Yeong placed Hur Jun in an unimportant department in the Hyeminseo Hospital.